rham0917/MuCuteClient/README.md

 4. **Sync Gradle**:
    - After opening the project, Android Studio may prompt you to sync Gradle.
 Click on **Sync Now** to ensure all dependencies are downloaded.

-5. **Locate the `publishAppToMavenLocal` Task**:
-   - In the right sidebar, open the **Gradle** tab.
-   - Navigate to `Tasks` > `build` and locate the `publishAppToMavenLocal` task.

-6. **Publish the Application**:
-   - Right-click on the `publishAppToMavenLocal` task and select **Run**.
-This will publish the application locally.

-7. **Run the Application**:
+5. **Run the Application**:
    - Connect your Android device or start an emulator.
    - Click on the **Run** button (green play icon) in the toolbar to build and run the application.

-8. **Enjoy MuCuteRelay**:
+6. **Enjoy MuCuteClient**:
-   - Once the app is installed on your device or emulator, you can start using MuCuteRelay! 🚀
+   - Once the app is installed on your device or emulator, you can start using MuCuteClient! 🚀

 ![Divider](images/divider.png)

 ## Contributing 🤝
-We welcome contributions to MuCuteRelay!
+We welcome contributions to MuCuteClient!
 If you wish to get involved, please fork or clone the repository, make your changes, and submit a pull request.
 Your contributions are greatly appreciated and help us improve the project for everyone! 🙌

 ![Divider](images/divider.png)

 ## Disclaimer ⚠️
-Use MuCuteRelay at your own risk.
+Use MuCuteClient at your own risk.
 We **DO NOT** take responsibility for any bans or penalties that may arise from using this tool.
 Any losses incurred are solely your responsibility.
 Please use responsibly and enjoy the game! 🎮💔

 ![Divider](images/divider.png)

 ## Installation Tutorial for APKs 📦

-To install the APK for MuCuteRelay, please follow these steps:
+To install the APK for MuCuteClient, please follow these steps:

 1. **Download the APK**: Go to the [Releases](https://github.com/CaiMuCheng/MuCuteClient/releases) tab on our GitHub repository and download the latest APK file.